Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Modeling of individual TDE s

 \subsection{TDE source model}

 The observed neutrino-TDE associations share certain common properties: relatively high blackbody luminosities in the optical-UV range, strong dust echoes in the infrared range -- which are delayed by $\Delta T \sim {\mathcal O}(10^2)$ days with respect to the blackbody peaks -- and the neutrinos arriving with comparable delays as well.
 X-rays were also observed in all these cases.
 The dust echoes are typically interpreted as re-processed radiation from higher energies, where the delays $\Delta T$ are indicative of the size of the dust torus surrounding the source.
-Considering that the neutrinos time delays are comparable with $\Delta T$, and the suggestion that neutrino-emitting TDEs and TDEs with strong dust echoes might be the same population \citep{2021arXiv211109391V}, it was proposed that the IR photons might be the main target for the neutrino production \citep[e.g.,][]{2023ApJ...948...42W,2023ApJ...956...30Y} - although a contribution from other wavelengths must be present.
-This requires that the cosmic ray primaries have high enough rigidity to exceed the photo-pion production threshold
+Considering that the neutrino's time delays are comparable with $\Delta T$, and the suggestion that neutrino-emitting TDEs and TDEs with strong dust echoes might be the same population \citep{2021arXiv211109391V}, it was proposed that the IR photons might be the main target for the neutrino production \citep[e.g.,][]{2023ApJ...948...42W,2023ApJ...956...30Y} - although a contribution from other wavelengths must be present.
+This requires that the cosmic ray primary nuclei of mass number $A$ and charge number $Z$ have high enough energies $E_A$ to exceed the photo-pion production threshold.
+The (kinematical) photopion threshold is given by $E_N > m_\pi \, (2 \, m_p + m_\pi) c^4/(4 \, \varepsilon)$, where $E_N$ is the nucleon energy, $\varepsilon$ is the target photon energy, $m_p$ is the proton mass, $m_\pi$ is the pion mass, $c$ is the speed of light; here heads-on collisions are assumed at threshold.